mozillach/gh-projects-content-queue/README.md

 #### The docker container
 [Official Docker container](https://hub.docker.com/r/mozillach/content-queue)

 The latest tag corresponds to the master branch in this repository.
 Note that the docker container can only be configured via env.
 Don't forget to also set `NODE_ENV` to `production`.
+The `--init` parameter should be set when running with Docker 1.13 and later.

 #### The tests
 The testsuite can be ran with the default `npm test`.
 It includes linting of the code using eslint and unit tests with ava.
 Tests require no prior config other than runnimg `npm install` and that all files from this repo be present.